Crypto Tax Loss Harvesting in 2024

 Crypto tax-loss harvesting primarily helps investors in higher tax brackets and with significant capital gains.
 Investors with lower incomes only pay little to no long-term capital gains tax and wouldn’t benefit as much.

-The long-term capital gains tax of 0% applies in these situations:
+The long-term capital gains tax of 0% applies in these situations (for the 2024 tax year):

 If your taxable income exceeds those thresholds, harvesting crypto losses may make sense for you.